How to Properly Sanitize Office Desks and Shared Workspaces

 Comparing Traditional vs. Advanced Cleaning Methods

-• Manual disinfection relies on cleaning staff using spray bottles and wipes, which can lead to uneven coverage and higher labor costs.
+• Manual sanitization relies on cleaning staff using spray bottles and wipes, which can lead to uneven coverage and higher labor costs.

 • Electrostatic sprayers charge disinfectant particles, allowing for even distribution and improved coverage, especially in hard-to-reach areas.